Home » Water Quality » Tap Water » Is Dallas Tap Water Safe to Drink?

 • Bromate

-These contaminants are in non-lethal levels, but as explained by the EPA in NPDWRs (linked above), they can increase cancer risk.
-So you may want to take the necessary precautions, such as investing in a water filtration unit for arsenic, hexavalent chromium, or total trihalomethanes to prevent potential health risks.
+These contaminants are in non-lethal levels, but as explained by the EPA in NPDWRs (linked above), they have been linked to increased cancer risk.
+So, you may want to take the necessary precautions, such as investing in a water filtration unit for arsenic, hexavalent chromium, or total trihalomethanes, to prevent potential health risks.

 Water hardness is determined by the quantity of calcium and magnesium minerals in the water.
-The tap water (water distributed by the municipal authorities) in Texas is soft, however, because the state sits atop an aquifer, the groundwater (well water) is hard, with an estimated 200 ppm hardness level.
-This puts texas 4th on the list of hard water states in the United States.
+The tap water (water distributed by the municipal authorities) in Texas is soft.
+However, because the state sits atop an aquifer, the groundwater (well water) is hard, with an estimated 200 ppm hardness level.
+This puts Texas fourth on the list of hardwater states in the United States.
 Dallas, in particular, has a water hardness of 140 PPM.

 Having hard vs soft water comes with several pros and cons.
 Here’s a compiled list of those pros and cons: